BahajAdil/MedLLM-unsloth/README.md

 # MedLLM-unsloth

-This repository contains language models trained using Unsloth.
+This repository contains biomedical language models trained using Unsloth.

 # As of now we have the following datasets and models:
 ## Datasets